minitumb/MANTIS-AR-GLASSES/README.md

 ## List of materials
 Here is a detailed list of what we need to build our own smart glasses

-- Microcontroller board (e.g. Arduino or ESP32)
+- Microcontroller board (we reccomend and ESP32 or higher ram device)
 - Display module (e.g. OLED or TFT)
 - Micro-USB cable for programming and powering the board
 - Lithium-ion battery or power bank
-- 3D printer to print the frame
+- 3D printer and filament to print the frame
-- Light reflective material to display the screen
+- Light reflective material to display the screen (better if it's transparent)
 - Power management circuit
-- Wi-Fi or Bluetooth module
+- Wi-Fi or Bluetooth module (in case ypu are not using a board which already comes with it)
-- Sensors (e.g. accelerometer, gyroscope, proximity)
+- Sensors (e.g. accelerometer, gyroscope, proximity, we did not use them but might upload an upgrade with them)
 - Buttons or touchpad for user input
 - Wiring and cables to connect the components
 - A software development kit and libraries to program the glasses.